-ADVANCED PLACEMENT SPANISH LANGUAGE AND CUI TURE
+ADVANCED PLACEMENT SPANISH LANGUAGE AND CULTURE

-CULIUKE

-Course Number: 0708400

-Semesters: 2

-Credits: 1.0

-Prerequisites: At least 90 in

-Honors Spanish IV; teacher approval
+Prerequisites: At least 85 in Honors Spanish IV or Honors Spanish V; teacher approval

-The AP Spanish Language and Culture emphasizes communication course (understanding and being understood by others) by applying the interpersonal, interpretive, and presentational modes of communication in real-life situations.
+The AP Spanish Language and Culture course emphasizes communication (understanding and being understood by others) by applying the interpersonal, interpretive, and presentational modes of communication in real-life situations.
 This includes vocabulary usage, language control, communication strategies, and cultural awareness.
 The Advanced Placement Spanish Language and Culture course strives not to overemphasize grammatical accuracy at the expense of communication.
 To best facilitate the study of language and culture, the course is taught almost exclusively in Spanish.
 Students must take the national Advanced Placement exam in May, at their own expense.

-ADVANCED PLACEMENT SPANISH LITERATURE AND
+ADVANCED PLACEMENT SPANISH LITERATURE AND CULTURE

-CULTURE

-Course Number: 0708410

-Semesters: 2

-Credits 1.0